 Hong Kong, a British colony until 1997, is a mixing place of Western (primarily British) and Chinese cultures.
 Hong Kong is a highly modernized, very densely populated global banking and business center, and also a place with glimpses of peasant culture in alley shops and stalls.
 Chinese will sometimes say that old Hong Kong culture is a legacy from rough and tumble seafaring and port life, but Hong Kong is also a global crossroads.
 Cantonese, the local Chinese dialect, is the dominant language, but English is tremendously important as well, as it has been for a century.
 Locals describe how British the city is compared to mainland Chinese cities and compared to nearby Macao, which was once a Portuguese colony.

 Hong Kong is part of China since 1997, though it has a special autonomous status and its own passport controls under a "one country, two systems" agreement.
-The city was born and grew as a port for Western trade with China, and still serves in that capacity, even as direct trade has grown enormously Business acumen is especially valued and celebrated, and local culture particularly values hard work, education, and capitalist free trade.
+The city was born and grew as a port for Western trade with China, and still serves in that capacity, even as direct trade has grown enormously.
+Business acumen is especially valued and celebrated, and local culture particularly values hard work, education, and capitalist free trade.
 Hong Kong is a place of tremendous wealth and income inequality, though it does have a reasonable social safety net.
 Cantonese Chinese, including Hong Kongers, are often said to be more brash than northern Chinese, and more focused on business, but values of harmony and preserving "face" -- honor or dignity in social situations -- are also topics of frequent concern in social interactions.

 Definitive numbers on religious membership and degree of practice are difficult to pin down in Hong Kong, since practice and boundaries are extremely fluid and hard to categorize.
 Pew Forum surveys estimate that 56% of Hong Kong Chinese individuals are not affiliated with a religion,1 and by many measures, Hong Kong mostly appears to be an extremely secular society.
 But Hong Kong Chinese typically feel no need to formally regard themselves as “members” of any religious tradition.
 They feel free to participate in any of several Chinese religious traditions as needed, without belonging to one.

 Some scholars describe practice simply as “local religion,” a mélange of Taoist, Buddhist and local religious practices.
-These practices include temple festivals to celebrate deities’ birthdays, intercession to patron deities to solve problems or invite fortune, fengshui and ancestor worship.2 The natural world and the physical landscape are believed to be populated by spirits who must be respected and who can intervene for good or evil, and who have different specialized roles.
+These practices include temple festivals to celebrate deities’ birthdays, intercession to patron deities to solve problems or invite fortune, fengshui and ancestor devotion.2 The natural world and the physical landscape are believed to be populated by spirits who must be respected and who can intervene for good or evil, and who have different specialized roles.
 “The pantheon of local religion is an ‘open’ system.
 New deities are introduced and others are ignored, forgotten and finally disappear from people’s view.”3

 The leadership of these local religious movements is not regionally organized, but many forms of worship are still led by Taoist and Buddhist priests and nuns from one of many temples in the territory.
 At a temple, “Worshipers kneel, offer incense, food and paper products to the deity.”4 One also can find small shrines in apartments and incense burning at the door at small shops.
 Beliefs in lucky (and unlucky) numbers and auspicious times in the calendar also endure in Hong Kong Chinese culture, even among those who are not seemingly otherwise religious.
 5